T&S B-24K Repair Kit for Spray Valves

 - Sprayhead ring

 This item was made in the United States of America.

-People Talk About:sprayer Design head money needed plumber spray water whole happy
+People Talk About:sprayer Fixed design great head money needed plumber spray water

 Wow didn't know this existed I was so happy saved me lottos money.
 My plumber can and said I needed a whole new hose which would of cost lots more.
 This was also very easy to install.